xiuheng-wang/awesome-hyperspectral-image-unmixing/README.md

 ## Awesome resources on Hyperspectral Image Unmixing
-A list of hyperspectral image unmixing resources collected by Xiuheng Wang and Min Zhao. **For more details, please refer to our paper: Integration of Physics-Based and Data-Driven Models for Hyperspectral Image Unmixing.** [[Paper](https://arxiv.org/)] [[Bibtex](https://bibbase.org/network/publication/chen-zhao-wang-richard-rahardja-integrationofphysicsbasedanddatadrivenmodelsforhyperspectralimageunmixing-2022)]
-**If you find that important resources are not included, please feel free to contact us.**
+A list of hyperspectral image unmixing resources collected by Xiuheng Wang and Min Zhao. **For more details, please refer to our paper: Integration of Physics-Based and Data-Driven Models for Hyperspectral Image Unmixing.** [[Paper](https://arxiv.org/)] [[Bibtex](https://bibbase.org/network/publication/chen-zhao-wang-richard-rahardja-integrationofphysicsbasedanddatadrivenmodelsforhyperspectralimageunmixing-2022)].
+If you find that important resources are not included, please feel free to contact us.

 ## Contents